mall1/znas-upload-action/README.md

 1. Automatically uploading build artifacts, logs, or other output files generated during CI/CD pipeline runs.
-1. Compressing files or directories into a ZIP archive and uploading them to **极空间** file collection links without manual intervention.
+2. Compressing directories into a ZIP archive and uploading them to **极空间** file collection links without manual intervention.
+3. Directly uploading individual files without zipping if they are not directories.

-By integrating with GitHub Actions, this action allows teams or organizations that use **极空间** for file management to streamline their workflow and collect files in a more efficient and automated manner.
+By integrating with GitHub Actions, this action allows teams or organizations that use **极空间** for file management to streamline their workflow and collect files more efficiently and automatically.

 ## Usage